Contents¶

 Below configuration changes need to be made for remote node deployment without k8s

 #.
-Single node deployment all the services based on the usecase
+Single node deployment all the services based on the usecase chosen will be deployed.

 #.